peteroupc/peteroupc.github.io/exporand.md

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution

-We also have the necessary building-blocks to describe how to sample e-rands.
+We also have the necessary building blocks to describe how to sample e-rands.
 As implemented in the Python code, an e-rand consists of five numbers: the first is a multiple of 2<sup>_x_</sup>, the second is _x_, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the &lambda; parameter's numerator and denominator, respectively.

-To sample bit _k_ after the binary point of an exponential random number with rate &lambda; (where 1 means the first digit after the point, 2 means the second, etc.), call the **LogisticExp** algorithm with _x_ = &lambda;'s numerator, _y_ = &lambda;'s denominator, and _prec_ = _k_.
+To sample bit _k_ after the binary point of an exponential random number with rate &lambda; (where _k_ = 1 means the first digit after the point, _k_ = 2 means the second, etc.), call the **LogisticExp** algorithm with _x_ = &lambda;'s numerator, _y_ = &lambda;'s denominator, and _prec_ = _k_.

 The **ExpRandLess** algorithm is a special case of the general **RandLess** algorithm given earlier.
 It compares two e-rands **a** and **b** (and samples additional bits from them as necessary) and returns `true` if **a** turns out to be less than **b**, or `false` otherwise.
 (Note that **a** and **b** are allowed to have different &lambda; parameters.)